 Home of Ryan Walker Grant

-He issued the go-ahead on April 9.
-He was arrested at his Kennedale home hours later.
+He gave the go-ahead on April 9 to carry out the killings.
+He was arrested at his home hours later.

 After Grant was indicted by a grand jury in July, the Kennedale resident pled not guilty to federal counts of murder for hire and unlawfully transferring a firearm.

 Thursday's plea bargain comes just more than two weeks before Grant’s September 24 trial was set to begin.
 Sentencing is now scheduled for December 28.